Inositol: Physiological roles

 Myo-Inositol plays an important role as the structural basis for a number of secondary messengers in eukaryotic cells, the various inositol phosphates.
-In addition, inositol serves as an important component of the structural lipids phosphatidylinositol (PI) and its various phosphates, the phosphatidylinositol phosphate (PIP) lipids.
+Glycosylated inositol phosphates (or inositol phosphate glycans, IPGs) are produced by cells exposed to insulin and mediate a range of its blood glucose-regulating outcomes.
+Inositol also serves as an important component of the structural lipids phosphatidylinositol (PI) and its various phosphates, the phosphatidylinositol phosphate (PIP) lipids.

+Glycophosphatidylinositol (or GPI), a glycosylated derivative of phosphatidylinositol formed with the sugar nucleotide UDP-GalNAc and the fatty acids palmitate or myristate, provides the anchor to which many peripheral membrane proteins are attached to cell membranes, defining the category GPI-anchored proteins.

 Biosynthesis

 In humans, myo-Inositol is synthesized de novo but D-chiro-inositol is not. myo-Inositol is synthesized from glucose 6-phosphate (G6P) in two steps.
 First, G6P is isomerised by an inositol-3-phosphate synthase enzyme (for example, ISYNA1) to myo-inositol 1-phosphate, which is then dephosphorylated by an inositol monophosphatase enzyme (for example, IMPA1) to give free myo-inositol.
 In humans, most inositol is synthesized in the kidneys, followed by testicles, typically in amounts of a few grams per day.

 At the peripheral level, myo-inositol is converted to D-chiro-inositol by a specific epimerase.
 Only a minor fraction of myo-inositol is converted into D-chiro-inositol.
 The activity of this epimerase is insulin dependent, causing a reduction of D-chiro-inositol in muscle, fat, and liver when there is insulin resistance.
-D-chiro-inositol reduces the conversion of testosterone to estrogen, thereby increases the levels of testosterone and worsening PCOS.
+D-chiro-inositol reduces the conversion of testosterone to estrogen, thereby increases the levels of testosterone and worsening PMOS.